karthickai/actix_login/README.md

 - Register with username and password
 - Login with username and password.Get verified and receive auth cookie
 - Update password with auth cookie
-- Argonautica for password hashing
+- Bcrypt for password hashing
 - Sqlite3 embedded db for user database

 ### Crate Used